kilaweeks/Budget-Tracker/README.md

 ## Description
-This is an application that allows the user to keep track of a budget while online or offline.
+This is an application that allows the user to keep track of deposits and expenses while online or offline.

 - [Deployed Website](https://radiant-gorge-74171.herokuapp.com/)

 ## Images
 ![screenshot](public/images/budget-1.png)

-## Technologies
-- JavaScript
-- Node.js
-- Express.js
-- Heroku
-- MongoDB
-- Mongoose
-- MongoDB Atlas

 ## Questions